EdJoPaTo/website-stalker-example/io/kaitai/doc/serialization-html.md

 kaitai-struct-compiler --read-write --no-auto-read -t java <ksy-file>
 ```

+If you need to integrate the generated classes into your project, you will probably also want to specify the package using the `--java-package <package>` option.

 You can compile a .ksy spec to Python classes with serialization support like this:

 ```